Kompjoeter/archived-blog/about.md

 ---
 *"28 year old creator - currently living in the north of the Netherlands, hoping to move to the city of Zwolle.
 Interested in front-end development, art & design and gaining a better understanding of ADHD.
 Taught myself the basics of coding, now doing a study and internship."*

+*For now, this blog serves as a tool for me to reflect on my coding journey.
+I expect to write mostly about my programming projects and my strategies for ADHD.*

 # I like to go on the computer.
 The computer is my all time favorite pastime thing!